-where E_s is the energy measured during a pulse at arc discharge values when the step is present and E{ns} is the measured energy during a pulse with the arc discharge values with no arc voltage step present.
+where $E_s$ is the energy measured during a pulse at arc discharge values when the step is present and $E{ns}$ is the measured energy during a pulse with the arc discharge values with no arc voltage step present.

 This arc contribution can then be subtracted from the arc plus beam pulse energy to give the contribution from the backstreaming electrons.
-An example of such a measurement at 100 keV beam energy is shown in Fig. 4.
-The power of the backstreaming electrons is then found by applying a linear fit to the energy loading vs time data and taking the gradient - in the case shown this is ~ 81 kW.
-Measurements were made at beam energies up to 115 kV and for beam pulse durations of up to 3.5 s at a range of neutraliser gas flow rates and also grid gas flow rates.
-At the higher voltages, as well as being close to the limits of the NBTB power supply, the beam pulse duration was restricted to a maximum of 2 s due to the heating of beamline components.
+An example of such a measurement at 100keV beam energy is shown in Figure 4.
+The power of the backstreaming electrons is then found from the time gradient of the data from the backstreaming electron energies.
+The lines are linear fits to the data.
+In the case shown it is ~81kW.
+Measurements were made at beam energies up to 115kV and for beam pulse durations of up to 3.5s at a range of neutraliser gas flow rates and also grid gas flow rates.
+At the higher voltages, as well as being close to the limits of the NBTB power supply, the beam pulse duration was restricted to a maximum of 2s due to the heating of beamline components.
 Increasing the beam energy would have meant reducing the maximum beam pulse duration further thus increasing the uncertainty in the power measurements.